mfem/web/src/bilininteg.md

 These operators require vector-valued basis functions constructed by using multiple copies of scalar fields.
 In each of these integrators the scalar basis function index increments most quickly followed by the vector index.
-This leads to local element matrix which have a block structure.
+This leads to local element matrices that have a block structure.

 ### Square Operators